 In recent months, rumors about Apple working on a top-secret headset project have reached a fever pitch.
-But at the same time, the chatter has become increasingly convoluted — Apple is reportedly planning to use mixed reality (MR) rather than solely augmented reality (AR) or virtual reality (VR), but how exactly will that work?
+But at the same time, the chatter has become increasingly convoluted — Apple is reportedly planning to use mixed reality (MR) rather than solely augmented reality (AR) or VR, but how exactly will that work?
 What will the device look like?
 And what features will it have?

 That is where this roundup comes in.
 We have combed through the rumors and reports to find all the latest key information, then combined it in one convenient location.
 Here is everything we know about Apple’s upcoming mixed-reality headset, including price, features, and more.

-The Information also offered details on the headset’s price, claiming it would cost $3,000.
+As for the price, The Information has offered details, claiming it would cost $3,000.
 That would put it in the company of Microsoft’s $3,500 HoloLens 2, but with a price that high, it would likely be restricted to industry use.
 That seems a little out of character for Apple.
 However, a January 2022 report from Display Supply Chain Consultants (DSCC) also claimed the price tag would be “several thousand dollars” and that the high price would mean the first-generation model would be aimed at professionals and developers.
 So that high price might have some justification.

-Kuo, however, has suggested a much lower price of $1,000.
-This puts the headset back into consumer territory (albeit at the top end) and is more in line with what we would expect from Apple: Expensive, but still considered mainstream and consumer-focused.
+Initially, Kuo suggested a much lower price of $1,000.
+This puts the headset back into consumer territory (albeit at the top end) and is more in line with what we would expect from Apple: expensive, but still considered mainstream and consumer-focused.
 However, in August 2022 Kuo then upped that prediction to $2,000, and Mark Gurman has cited a similar figure.

 What can you expect Apple’s mixed-reality headset to look like?
 Well, seeing as it combines AR and VR, the chances are it will be a full wraparound set to keep you immersed while using its virtual reality features.
 Anything that lets you see your surroundings — like Microsoft’s HoloLens 2 or the Magic Leap 1 — would take you out of the virtual world you are experiencing.
 Rumors also suggest Apple’s device will be totally wireless to give you the freedom to move without being yanked back by cables — another immersion breaker.

 Then there is the augmented reality side.
 To make this happen, the headset is going to require cameras to capture the outside world and feed it back to you.
 According to a report from The Information in early 2021, there will be up to a dozen cameras and lidar sensors mounted on the device, the latter of which Apple has already incorporated into devices like the iPhone 12 Pro and iPad Pro to help with augmented reality processing.
 However, a newer report from The Information in May 2022 asserted that there would actually be 14 cameras on the device.

 Kuo, however, contends there will be 15 cameras — eight for AR, one for environmental detection, and six for “innovative biometrics.”
 Kuo backed this up with a further report in April that reiterated the claim of 15 cameras.
 It is possible both versions exist as prototypes, with Apple to decide which to settle on in the future.
 Whichever claim ends up being correct, it is evident Apple is taking the camera situation on its headset seriously.